PeterWAWood/UnicodeOutOfTheBoxTests/README.md

     U+032A is UTF-8 CC AA
     U+033D is UTF-8 CD 8D

-18. Equality of three code point decomposed character with precomposed alternative Compare "XII" with "U+216B"
+18. Compatibility equivalence of three code point decomposed character with precomposed alternative Compare "XII" with "U+216B"
     The expected result is true
+    U+216B is UTF-8 E2 85 AB

+19. Canonical equivalence of three code point decomposed character with precomposed alternative Compare "XII" with "U+216B"
+    The expected result is false
     U+216B is UTF-8 E2 85 AB
 ```

 ###The Results